 Tour Guatavita Tour Zipaquirá City tour Bogotá Walking tour

 Food is a language of its own.
-There is a lot of culture that is communicated through cooking and sharing a meal.
-And there is a lot to learn about a people in what they eat daily.
+There is a lot of cultures that is communicated through cooking and sharing a meal.
+And there is a lot to learn about people in what they eat daily.

 If you are eager to learn about Colombia and have an empty stomach, join us in our downtown food tour!
 From local snacks to hearty meals, Bogotá has a lot of history and culture packed in its food.

 We will start with abre bocas, Spanish for “mouth openers”.
 These are small “snacks” to open your appetite.
 Here you’ll taste the traditional, staple-breakfast food, the arepa: a corn cake that has as many varieties as they are regions in Colombia.
 Plain, cheese-filled, sweet-corn, with toppings, you name it.
 Arepas are a cornerstone of Colombian diet.

 Next up is pandebono: a corn flour cheese bread.
 Often accompanied by hot chocolate, it is believed it was invented by an Italian immigrant in Valle del Cauca region, where it is very popular nowadays.

 To finish opening your appetite, you’ll have empanadas: Colombian fried dumplings.
 Like arepas, empanadas come in all shapes, sizes, and filling.
 Each region has its own twist and each person has their preference.
 Even locally people argue over the filling having potatoes or rice!

 A short walk away, as the main course you can try Ajíaco or Lechona.
 Ajíaco is the dish most representative of Bogotá: a thick soup made with chicken, at least three types of potatoes, and guasca, a local herb.
 It is one of the heartiest meals around.